XGitHub

 }

 Tradeoff: the visual context-switch on focus/blur is more jarring than always-on display animation.
-The animated display also can't show partial states like a trailing decimal ("1.") - it animates to whatever number the string parses to.
-Use FormatOn.Blur on the input so the displayed value matches what was just typed.
+Use FormatOn.Blur on the input so the value shown after editing matches what was just typed (separators applied on blur).

 For read-only sections of a page (a portfolio summary that updates from a live price feed, an aggregated total across several inputs), skip NumoraInput entirely and use NumberFlow directly.